 With trusts, there is a little more to check than with wills.
 First, you will want to make sure that the trusts you intend to change are revocable.
 Irrevocable trusts will be difficult to change, often requiring a long legal process and consent from beneficiaries.
 Assuming that your trusts are revocable, your obvious first step will be to ensure that any trusts with your ex as a beneficiary either have that designation changed or are canceled altogether.
 It’s important to consider taking things a step further though, if your ex or their family have any kinds of administrative roles in your trusts you may consider removing them from those positions.
 For instance, if your divorce wasn’t amicable, you may no longer be able to rely on your ex to act as a trustee and disburse assets to your children.

 Wills and trusts likely encompass the bulk of your estate planning.
-That’s why it’s so important to go in-depth and ensure that you’ve completely altered them to reflect how you really want your assets to be distributed.
+That’s why it’s so important to go in-depth and ensure that you’ve completely altered them to reflect on how you really want your assets to be distributed.
 Even the smallest mistakes in these corrections can open the door for your ex to walk away with huge chunks of your estate.
 So, you need to either be extremely attentive to detail or hire an attorney who has that same attentiveness.
-Just because wills and trusts likely allocate where the majority of your assets go after death doesn’t mean that they’re the most important part of your estate planning to alter after divorce though.
-Making sure that you’re taken care of by someone who has your best interests at heart while you are still alive is just as important if not more so.
+Just because wills and trusts likely allocate where the majority of your assets go after death doesn’t mean that they’re the most important part of your estate planning to alter after the divorce though.
+Making sure that you’ve taken care of by someone who has your best interests at heart while you are still alive is just as important if not more so

 Changing your Advance Directive

 One of the most common questions people ask about estate planning documents is “what’s the difference between a will and a living will?”
 The difference between a will and a living will is that a living will is a part of the advance directive which is a collection of documents.
 The advance directive details what you want to happen should you somehow become unable to make decisions regarding your own healthcare.
 Two of the documents in an advance directive are a living will and a health care proxy.
-The living will dictates what decisions you want made regarding your healthcare and the health care proxy designates someone who you want to make decisions that aren’t covered by the living will.
+The living will dictate what decisions you want to be made regarding your healthcare and the health care proxy designates someone who you want to make decisions that aren’t covered by the living will.

 Like retirement accounts and insurance policies, living wills and advance directives are estate planning documents that are often forgotten because of the recognition is given to trusts and the more well-known type of wills.
 This can be a huge mistake.
-With an advance directive there’s more than just money on the line, your life may hang in the balance.
+With an advance directive, there’s more than just money on the line, your life may hang in the balance.
 Even if your ex wouldn’t make decisions that are directly malicious regarding your health, you need to make sure they aren’t in charge of your care.
-After all, that position should go to the person closest to you who is most likely to both understand your wishes and care enough to enact them.
+After all, that position should go to the person closest to you who is most likely to understand your wishes and care enough to enact them.
 It’s highly unlikely that your ex meets that criteria.
 That’s why you need to amend your health care proxy so that someone more qualified makes decisions on your behalf.
 That way you can rest assured that even should something happen down the road, you will be taken care of.

 The responsibilities placed on your health care proxy are huge.
 You may struggle to find someone who is both capable of fulfilling the task and willing to accept such an emotional burden.
 If you aren’t immediately sure who should replace your ex, that’s okay.
 By expanding your living will and the conditions of your health care proxy you can reduce the responsibilities laid on your proxy.
 That means that you can have the most important foreseeable medical decisions already made and documented.
 In this way, if you aren’t completely certain that your proxy is a good fit, you can ensure that they only have to deal with matters that are minor or less easily predicted.
 Of course, once these alterations have been made you should seek a more ideal candidate, but this is a great way to protect yourself in the meantime.